skarekroe666/skarekroe666/README.md

-Here's your revamped, edgy, and quirky GitHub bio with your X (Twitter) link added:

----

 # Hi there, I'm Sanskar! 👋

 Welcome to my GitHub profile—where backend magic meets caffeine-fueled chaos.
 I'm a **Backend Developer** crafting scalable, high-performance systems and slowly slipping into the DevOps rabbit hole.
 My endgame? **DevOps Engineer**, because why just build when you can automate and deploy at godspeed?